-This Vanilla Bean and Mango Chia Seed Pudding is one of the first recipes I’ve made using my new organic vanilla bean powder.
+This Gluten-Free Vegan Vanilla Bean and Mango Chia Seed Pudding is one of the first recipes I've made using my new organic vanilla bean powder.

 If you've never had chia seed pudding before, it's a super healthy pudding-like snack loaded with nutrients from chia seeds.

-Although I normally make some kind of chocolate chia seed pudding, this time I wanted to try something different.
+Although I would normally veer towards making some kind of chocolate chia seed pudding, this time I wanted to try something different.

-I had just received my order of 100% vanilla bean powder in the mail and wanted to use it to make a raw, fruity, sweet snack…and this was it!
+I had just received my "Wild Foods" order of 100% vanilla bean powder in the mail and wanted to use it to make a raw, fruity, sweet snack...and this was it!
+The pudding will have a darker color to it than if you just made a plain mango chia pudding, due to the vanilla bean powder.
+And if you look very closely, you will see the beautiful brown specks of vanilla bean goodness.

-Although these two puddings aren’t exactly identical in taste and texture, here are the 15 ingredients in the commercial brand: Jell-o Tapioca Pudding:
+Although these two puddings aren't exactly identical in taste and texture, here are the ingredients in a popular commercial brand of pudding:

 5 Fast Facts About Almonds (Almond Milk):*